Why the River Blythe?

 However, due to various types of pollution, such as phosphate and road runoff and point-source discharge; as well as the presence of several barriers to fish movement along the river, the ecological status of the River Blythe has been degraded over time.

-Tame Valley Wetlands, with funding from the European Agricultural Fund for Rural Development (EAFRD) Water Environment Grant, will be carrying out ‘Blythe Alive!’, a project to enhance the biodiversity value of the River Blythe and improve its general ecological status.
-Our work began at the beginning of 2019 and will span approximately 3 years.
+Tame Valley Wetlands, with funding from the European Agricultural Fund for Rural Development (EAFRD) Water Environment Grant, have carried out ‘Blythe Alive!’, a project to enhance the biodiversity value of the River Blythe and improve its general ecological status.
+This project ran from 2019 – 2022.